idvorkin/idvorkin.github.io/_d/frog.md

 **12.** **Identify your key constraints:** Determine the bottlenecks or choke points, internal or external, that set the speed at which you achieve your most important goals, and focus on alleviating them.

-**6.** **Use the urgent/import matrix, and ABCDE framework continually:** Before you begin work on a list of tasks, take a few moments to organize them by value and priority so you can be sure of working on your most important activities.
+**6.** **Use the [urgent and import](/first-things-first) matrix, and ABCDE framework continually:** Before you begin work on a list of tasks, take a few moments to organize them by value and priority so you can be sure of working on your most important activities.
 Items should be done in alphabetical order.

 ### Execution